uttamjaiswal86/terraform-dec-2022/Day5/README.md

 ## ⛹️‍♂️ Lab - Creating an azure pipeline that invokes Terraform scripts

-Create a Azure DevOps Pipeline using the below GitHub
+Create a Azure DevOps Pipeline using the below GitHub.
+Please fork the below GitHub repository to your GitHub account, before creating the Azure pipeline.
 ```
 https://github.com/tektutor/terraform-azure-pipelines.git
 ```